For parents and carers

 You could be a neighbour, friend, relative, childminder, teacher or doctor, or working for any organisation which has contact with children and young people.
 Protecting children is everyone's responsibility.

-If you are concerned about a child then please contact our designated safeguarding lead who is Mrs K Trueman-Brown, or our deputy safeguarding leads who are Miss A Lewis, Mrs E North and Mrs H Rhodes.
+If you are concerned about a child then please contact our designated safeguarding lead who is Mrs K Trueman-Brown, or our deputy safeguarding leads who are Miss A Lewis, Miss Williams, Mrs E North and Mrs H Rhodes.

 Please click below to read the Howley Grange Safeguarding and Child Protection Policy

 As we are all aware, technology is changing all the time and unfortunately the use of technology has become a significant component of many safeguarding issues.

 Camera mobile phones and smart watches are becoming increasingly popular and a built in digital camera enables users to take high resolution pictures.
 These can be sent instantly to other mobile phone users or email addresses.
 They can also be posted on the internet or in chat rooms.
 There is a potential for camera mobile phones/smart watches to be misused in schools.
 They can become an instrument of bullying or harassment directed against pupils or/and teachers.